3obby/ethernaut/ethernaut/04_Telephone/readme.md

 ![Alt text](phone.jpg)

-Claim ownership of the contract below to complete this level.
+Claim ownership of the contract below to complete this level:

 ```
 pragma solidity ^0.8.0;